Jmboiry/RaspistreamNetCore/README.md

 **Compile and publish for Raspberry Pi**

-On the build computer with Visual Code or terminal:
+On the build computer with Visual Code or from a terminal:

 dotnet publish -c Release -r linux-arm RaspiCam.sln